FanConnect/developer/examples/pizza-hut-menu-app/readme.md

-## Dad Joke App Example
+## Pizza Hut Menu App Example

-This App is a simple JavaScript/HTML App that retrieves a Dad Joke from [https://icanhazdadjoke.com/](icanhazdadjoke) every 20 seconds and displays it on the page.
+This App is a JavaScript/HTML App that resembles a Pizza Hut Menu.

 ### How to Use